-3. Numbering Buildings
+Numbering Buildings

 - 3.1 The Town Improvements Clauses Act 1847 and the County of Kent Act 1981 Part III require the district council to ensure houses and buildings are "marked with numbers as they think fit".
-The district council will number all buildings in accordance with the PGSA and the Data Entry Conventions and Best Practice. - 3.2 A new street should normally be numbered from the start of the street with odd numbers on the LEFT and even numbers on the RIGHT, except for a cul-de-sac, crescent etc, where consecutive numbering in a clockwise direction is preferred.
+The district council will number all buildings in accordance with the PSGA and the Data Entry Conventions and Best Practice. - 3.2 A new street should normally be numbered from the start of the street with odd numbers on the LEFT and even numbers on the RIGHT, except for a cul-desac, crescent etc, where consecutive numbering in a clockwise direction is preferred.
 The start of a street will be determined by the nearest main or major road.
-In the case of a major road it will start from the point nearest the town travelling away from the town centre and the numbering rules will be applied. - 3.3 Private garages and similar buildings used for housing cars will not normally be numbered; an exception being garage courts where individual units are rented and not directly associated with a particular dwelling. - 3.4 A proper numbering sequence shall be maintained with, subject to provisions regarding the number 13 in new developments, no numbers omitted.
-In the case of new developments the number 13 will normally be omitted from sequence unless the developer makes a request that it be included.
-Once a street has been numbered, the council will not normally re-number properties. - Renumbering properties will normally only occur where persistent delivery problems can be demonstrated. - 3.5 If a multiple occupancy building has entrances in more than one street, then each entrance may be numbered in the appropriate street from which access is gained.
-However, the building will normally only have a single number per street (i.e. not 82- 86 but simply 82). - 3.6 Buildings (including those on corner sites) are numbered according to the street in which the main entrance is located and the manipulation of numbering in order to secure a "prestige" address or to avoid an address, which is thought to be less desirable, will not be sanctioned.
+In the case of a major road it will start from the point nearest the town travelling away from the town centre and the numbering rules will be applied. - 3.3 Private garages and similar buildings used for housing cars will not normally be numbered; an exception being garage courts where individual units are rented and not directly associated with a particular dwelling. - 3.4 Once a street has been numbered, the district council will not normally renumber properties.

-- 3.7 Flats will normally have numbers rather than letters or descriptions (i.e. Flat 1 and not Flat A or Ground Floor Flat).
+- 3.5 If a multi occupancy building has entrances in more than one street, then each entrance may be numbered in the appropriate street from which access is gained.
+The building will normally only have a single number per street (ie not 82-86 but simply 82). - 3.6 Buildings, including those on corner sites, are numbered according to the street in which the main entrance is located and the manipulation of numbering in order to secure a "prestige" address or to avoid an address which is thought to be less desirable will not be sanctioned. - 3.7 Flats will normally have numbers rather than letters or descriptions (ie Flat 1 and not Flat A or Ground Floor Flat).
 The numbering of flats will start from the bottom in ascending delivery order.
-This is important for access by the emergency services and consistency with electricity and gas meter installations.
-The addressing of flats as 54A rather than Flat A 54 will not be sanctioned unless a separate door to the street exists for each property. - 3.8 The district council will use numbers followed by letters where there is no alternative.
-For example, when a large house is demolished and replaced by a number of smaller houses, if including the new houses in the numbered street sequence would involve renumbering all the higher numbered houses on that side of the street each new house should be given the number of the old house with either A, B, C or D added.
-Letters will also be used if a new development is located beforethe numbering scheme commences.
-For example, if 4 houses are builtin a location prior to the first property number 2, the new dwellings would become 2A, 2B, 2C & 2D. - 3.9 Wherever possible the council will endeavour to avoid using number suffixes in a new estate where additional properties have been added to the layout after initial numbering, in this case the district council will renumber the entire street.
-The council will make a per property charge_to the developer for this change.
+This is crucial for access by the emergency services and consistency with electricity and gas meter installations.
+The addressing of flats as 54A rather than Flat A 54 will not be sanctioned unless a separate door to the street exists for each property. - 3.8 The district council will use numbers rather than letters where there is no alternative.
+For example when a large house is demolished and replaced by a number of smaller houses, if including the new houses in the numbered street sequence would involve renumbering all the higher numbered houses on that side of the street, each new house should be given the number of the old house with either A, B, C or D added.
+Letters will also be used if a new development is located before the numbering scheme commences.
+For example, if 4 houses are built in a location prior to the first property number 2, the new dwellings would become 2A, 2B, 2C & 2D. - 3.9 Wherever possible the district council will endeavour to avoid using number suffixes in a new estate where additional properties have been added to the layout after initial numbering, in this case the district council will renumber the entire street.
+The district council will make a per property charge to the developer for this change.